A general framework for data-driven uncertainty quantification under complex input dependencies using vine copulas: Vine representations for UQ methods assuming independent inputs

 \citet{Aas2009} provided algorithms to compute the Rosenblatt transform \eqrefp{Rosenblatt-transform-Copula-1} and its inverse when $\CX$ is a given C- or D-vine.
 Given the pair-copulas $C_{ij}$ in the first tree of the vine, the algorithms first compute their derivatives $C_{i|j}$.
 Higher-order derivatives $C_{i|ijk}$, $C_{i|ijkh}$, $\ldots$ are obtained from the lower-order ones and their inverses by iteration.
-Derivatives and inverses of continuous pair copulas are available analytically in few cases (such as the Gaussian and the t-copula) and computationally cheap to compute numerically otherwise.
-The algorithms, provided in the original reference for a single sample point, can be trivially implemented such that $n$ samples are processed in parallel.
-The functions involved are pair copula distributions, their inverses and their derivatives.
-An algorithm for the computation of the Rosenblatt and inverse Rosenblatt transforms for general R-vines was proposed by \citet{Schepsmeier2015}.
+The derivatives of continuous pair copulas are available analytically in few cases (see, \eg, \citet{Schepsmeier2014_525}) and numerically otherwise.
+Since these functions are monotone increasing distributions, their inverses are numerically cheap to compute by rootfinding, when not available analytically.
+An algorithm for the computation of the Rosenblatt and inverse Rosenblatt transforms for general R-vines was proposed in \cite{Schepsmeier2015}.
+These algorithms can be trivially implemented so as to process $n$ samples in parallel.

 In addition, $\Rinv$ allows to sample from the vine model by transforming independent points uniformly distributed in $[0,\,1]^{M}$.
-Space filling samples can be obtained analogously (\eg, by Sobol quasi-random sequences or Latin Hypercube sampling, \cite{McKay1979}).
-Given in particular a vine model of the input dependencies (obtained, \eg, from expert knowledge or by inference from available data), the inverse Rosenblatt transform enables resampling.
+Space filling samples in the probability space can be obtained analogously (\eg, by Sobol sequences or Latin Hypercube sampling, \citep{McKay1979}).
+Given in particular a vine model of the input dependencies (obtained, \eg, from expert knowledge or by inference from available data), the inverse Rosenblatt transform enables resampling from this model.